-A simple rewards program makes The Blue Business® Plus Credit Card from American Express (Review) a solid pick if you’re dead set on a business credit card with no annual fee.
+A simple rewards program makes The Blue Business® Plus Credit Card from American Express (Review) a solid pick if you’re dead set on a business credit card with no annual fee (Rates & Fees).
 You get 2X rewards points per dollar on the first $50,000 spent every year, and then 1X on everything else after that.

 Many business cards offer higher reward rates in specific categories, but because there’s no annual fee, you’ll likely have no trouble integrating this card into your overall strategy for whenever those cards don’t offer any value.